-- 1. [The Parties, when implementing actions for each area of engagement, shall, in accordance with the legal framework set up by this Agreement, take into consideration their respective strategic and policy frameworks, including regional strategies adopted by Pacific States as appropriate.
-They shall take action and implement measures at the most appropriate level.]
-They shall seek to maximise the impact on and reinforce the involvement of all interested stakeholders.] - 2.
-[The Parties shall monitor the EU-Pacific Partnership to ensure that implementation is on track, including through a multi-stakeholder approach.
-They may review it as appropriate, and may expand its scope with a view to enhancing the level of cooperation in existing and new areas of engagement, according to the procedure laid out in [Article XX] of the General Part of this Agreement.]
+- [PACP: In addition to the annual reviews, a mid-term and end-of-term reviews shall be undertaken of the regional indicative programmes to adapt it to evolving circumstances and to ensure that they are implemented effectively and efficiently.
+The outcome of such reviews would inform decisions relating to resource re-allocation where appropriate.] - 3.
+[EU: The Parties, when implementing actions for each area of engagement, shall, in accordance with the legal framework set up by this Agreement, take into consideration their respective strategic and policy frameworks, including regional strategies adopted by Pacific [PACP: ACP] States as appropriate.
+They shall take action and implement measures at the most appropriate level.
+They shall seek to maximise the impact on and reinforce the involvement of all interested stakeholders.] - 4.
+[The Parties shall monitor the EU-Pacific Partnership [PACP: Pacific-EU Regional Protocol] to ensure that implementation is on track, including through a multistakeholder approach.
+They may review it as appropriate, [PACP: at regular intervals] and may expand its scope with a view to enhancing the level of cooperation in existing and new areas of engagement, according to the procedure laid out in [Article XX] of the General Part of this Agreement.] - [PACP: In exception circumstances, a review can be undertaken at the request of either Party and agreed by both.
+The findings can assist reorienting the regional programme and/or increase in resource allocation.] - The Parties shall conduct regular independent monitoring and evaluation assessments of the activities foreseen under the key areas of engagement of this Protocol.